Chulu Far East and the Tilicho La

 Day 1: Rendezvous at the group hotel in Kathmandu.
 Complimentary airport transfers are provided.
 KE Land Only package services begin with the evening meal.

-Day 7: We have a climb of around 1000 metres to reach the site of our base camp for Chulu Far East.
+Day 7: We have a short but steep climb of around 100 metres to reach the site of our base camp for Chulu Far East.
 Camp (4835m).

 Day 9: A fairly short day climbing first on the grass-covered morraine and then over more rocky terrain to reach the site of our high camp beside a glacial lake (5334m).
 Camp.